 As a new entrant to the whole VPN world, or even as a seasoned online security expert, you’ve probably heard a few things about Double VPN.
 It’s a security feature that not so many VPN companies provide, and the few that do make it a point to say so on their list of best features.
 This is primarily because the feature allows providers to offer a level of protection that normal encryption isn’t able to guarantee.
 It makes it much more difficult for hackers to get hold of a VPN connection that has double encryption since with such, the level of patience and accuracy required to hack through is almost unattainable.
-Such a high level of protection is able to ensure that users are steered clear of any possible of any threats to their information.
+Such a high level of protection is able to ensure that users are steered clear of any possible threats to their private information.

 What is Double VPN?

 Because it is possible that there are a number of people who might not be as familiar to how double VPN all works, in this guideline, we’re going to try and make the concept a little bit easier to understand, and also look at the pros and cons of using such a feature.

 It wouldn’t be surprising to assume that some of our readers might have thought that the term “double encryption” implied that the normal level of encryption, which is AES 256-bit encryption would then become AES-512.
 It’s actually a guess that’s not that far off the mark since the only implication is that the same level of encryption is applied, but done so twice.

 To better illustrate, assume we have a running VPN connection that’s routed through an encrypted tunnel to a server that’s based in a country of your selection.
 The normal form of encryption in use would be the AES-256 bit one.
 With a feature such as double VPN added into the mix, traffic from the initial server gets re-routed to a second one that’s not necessarily based in the same city or country.